Metric Hub

 description = "Number of memory pressure events"

-# This can be any string value.
+# An optional category that can be any string value.
 It's currently not being used but in the future, this could be used to visually group different metrics by category.

 category = "performance"

-# And optional owner or team owning this metric
+# An optional owner or team owning this metric.
+Can be a string or list of strings.

 owner = "example@mozilla.org"